 Previous winners of the Wilson Award include current Internal Medicine members Dr. Margo Schilling (1984–85), Dr. Judy Streit (1987–88), and Dr. Chris Adams (1998–99).

 The John and Oral Sebelin Award for Excellence in Internal Medicine

-The 2017-18 John and Oral Sebelin Award for Excellence in Internal Medicine goes to Josh Schoenfeld and Perry Wu.
+The 2019–20 John and Oral Sebelin Award for Excellence in Internal Medicine goes to Rachel Genova and Vivian Sardone.
 Each of them have demonstrated excellence in scholarship and show promise in Internal Medicine.

 The Sebelin Award was created in 1982 to honor a special Iowa couple.
-John and Oral Sebelin lived in Davenport, Iowa and came to know the faculty and housestaff of the UI Department of Internal Medicine when Mr. Sebelin visited The University of Iowa Hospitals and Clinics seeking medical care.
-Through their contact with the late Henry E. Hamilton, M.D., professor in the Division of Hematology-Oncology, the Sebelins became enthusiastic supporters of the Department and the University.
+John and Oral Sebelin lived in Davenport, Iowa, and came to know the faculty and housestaff of the UI Department of Internal Medicine when Mr. Sebelin visited the University of Iowa Hospitals & Clinics seeking medical care.
+Through their contact with the late Henry E. Hamilton, MD, professor in the Division of Hematology-Oncology, the Sebelins became enthusiastic supporters of the department and the university.

 Previous winners of the Sebelin Award include current Internal Medicine members Dr. Rebecca Hegeman and Dr. Jeff Meier (1985–86), Dr. Pete Snyder (1988–89), Dr. William Iverson (1994–95), and Dr. Brenda Buikema (2003–04).